2 Kings 4:1-38 Elisha, the widow and the Shunamite woman

 2 Kings 4:16

 The woman thought that Elisha was lying to her.
-She couldn't believe that her great desire would finally be satisfied.
+She could not believe that her great desire would finally be satisfied.
 This is not unusual: sometimes we are slow to believe the wonderful things that the Word of God says that we have or the things that God promises to us.
 We think that they are too good to be true.
 However, we have to understand that from God only gifts that are good and perfect come (James 1:17).
 When it comes to Him, there is no such thing as "too good to be true", for from God only GOOD and TRUE things come.
 As Ephesians 3:20 tells us God "IS ABLE TO DO EXCEEDINGLY ABUNDANTLY ABOVE ALL THAT WE ASK OR THINK".
 He has no problem to do whatever He wants.
 Returning to the woman, in my opinion, the promise of a child was for her something that really belonged to the sphere of "the exceedingly abundantly, above all" that she asked or thought.
 That's why she thought that Elisha was lying to her.
 However, apart from wonderful this promise was also true.
 Verse 17 records its fulfillment:

 2 Kings 4:17